 Wound Care and Hyperbaric Oxygen Therapy

-At New York Methodist's Wound Care and Hyperbaric Center, hyperbaric oxygen therapy is administered by board certified physicians and well-trained nurses and support staff and is located at 1 Prospect Park West in a renovated suite.
+At New York Methodist's Wound Care and Hyperbaric Center, hyperbaric oxygen therapy (HBOT) is administered by board certified physicians, well-trained nurses, and caring support staff.
+Wound Care and Hyperbaric Center is located at 1 Prospect Park West in a renovated suite.

 The length of treatment depends on the condition.
 Patients may require up to thirty sessions for non-healing wounds.
 Hyperbaric oxygen therapy (HBOT) is used for: